Disjoin-Covid-19/Starthere/README.md

 # <img src="foottrack logo small.png" alt="Foottrack logo">

-An application aimed at providing real-time data and live updates on the number of people in a given supermarket and also predict data for the upcoming slots which can help provide insight on when a customers could visit the supermarket.
+An application aimed at providing real-time data and live updates on the number of people in a given store front.
+Predict data for the upcoming slots to provide insight on when a customers can visit the store.
+Assist the store in managing foot traffic of customers in the store to avoid over crowding.

 # <h3> LEARN MORE ABOUT WHAT WE HAVE ACCOMPLISHED <h3>